lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 ```

 If you trace the functional call logic, you can see that we update the event status logging when the API call is initiated (or requested), when it is completed, or when it fails.
 By conducting structured logging in this manner, we can conduct analysis of our logs to see where bottlenecks might be occurring.
 Specifically, we used Google's BigQuery to analyze our logs, which was only possible due to the structured manner in which we placed our `console.log()` statements.
 In fact, in a different place in our backend logic, this server side logging was crucial in identifying a massive slowdown in performance due to sub-optimal code, allowing us to immediately identify the bad section of code, fix the issue, and eliminate the latency.

+## Final Thoughts

+I have a strong preference for TypeScript over vanilla JavaScript, as I found the type checker to be very helpful.
+Using TypeScript was my first foray into the `async/await` paradigm and HTTP event handling, and I found the experience to very enjoyable, and rewarding!

+Thanks for reading!
+In part 3 I plan to cover our use of the LoopMessage API for communicating with users via iMessage.